MrGameandCode/SteamRandomProfile/README.md

 - Randomize order of your showcases
 - Select random showcase
 - Add random quotes on the description in your profile, related to videogames
+- Put random quotes on the personalized info in your showcase, related to videogames

 ## Things we can't make it random right now:
 - Change Salien clothes